Stress Awareness Month: What it Means to be Strong – and We’re Not Referring to What You Can Lift!

 Self love club.
 Everyone has those days where they’re not feeling quite up to it; have a bath, read a book, take a walk, go for a run – whatever helps clear your mind.
 It’s important to look after the people around us, but we can’t do that if we don’t look after ourselves first.

 Stay active.
 While being physically strong and mentally strong are different things, exercising can help improve the way we feel.
-Cardio activities such as running or swimming can really help to get the blood pumping and produce natural hormones, such as adrenaline and cortisol, which reduce stress.
+Cardio activities such as running or swimming can really help to get the blood pumping, reduce adrenaline and cortisol, and stimulates the production of endorphins which reduce stress.
 Yoga is my go-to activity to support both physical and mental strength.

 Re-frame the situation.
 Often we spend so long dwelling on the scene in front of us that everything looks negative.
 See the obstacles as learning opportunities that enable you to step forwards.